SDS logo

 The Help You Need

-Dr. Jig Patel offers multiple treatment options for TMJ, tailored to your specific symptoms and causes.
-The process always starts with a thorough evaluation to determine the cause of TMJ disorder and the severity of the condition.
+Dr. Patel offers multiple treatment options for TMJ, tailored to your specific symptoms and causes.
+The process always starts with a thorough evaluation to determine the cause and severity of TMJ disorder.
 Based on the findings, Dr. Patel will recommend a personalized plan using the most effective techniques.

 Treatment options include: